Robust Classification via a Single Diffusion Model: Introduction

-However, there are still some limitations of the existing methods.
-On one hand, the diffusion-based purification approach is a kind of gradient obfuscation \cite{athalye2018obfuscated_gradient,NEURIPS2022_99708946}, and can be effectively attacked by using the exact gradient and a proper step size\footnote{We lower the robust accuracy of DiffPure \cite{nie2022diffpure} from 71.29\% to 53.52\% under the $\ell_\infty$ norm with $\epsilon_{\infty}=8/255$, and from 80.60\% to 75.98\% under the $\ell_2$ norm with $\epsilon_{2}=0.5$, as shown in Table~\ref{table:compare_with_sota}.}.
+However, the existing methods have some limitations.
+On one hand, the diffusion-based purification approach incurs much more randomness compared to conventional methods, and can be effectively attacked by using the exact gradient and a proper step size \footnote{We lower the robust accuracy of DiffPure \citep{nie2022diffpure} from 71.29\% to 44.53\% under the $\ell_\infty$ norm with $\epsilon_{\infty}=8/255$, and from 80.60\% to 75.59\% under the $\ell_2$ norm with $\epsilon_{2}=0.5$, as shown in Table~\ref{table:robust_generalization}.}.
 We observe that the adversarial example cannot make the diffusion model output an image of a different class, but the perturbation is not completely removed.
 Therefore, the poor robustness of diffusion-based purification is largely due to the vulnerability of downstream classifiers.
-On the other hand, although adversarial training methods using data generated by diffusion models achieve excellent performance, they are usually not generalizable across different threat models \cite{laidlaw2020perceptual,tramer2019adversarial}.
-In summary, these methods leverage diffusion models to improve adversarial robustness of discriminative classifiers, but discriminative learning cannot capture the underlying structure of data distribution, making it hard to control the predictions of inputs outside the training distribution \cite{schott2019towards}.
-As a generative approach, diffusion models have more accurate score estimation (i.e., gradient of log-density at the data point) in the whole data space \cite{ddpm,song2019generative,song2020score_diffusion_sde}, which also have the potential to provide accurate class probabilities.
-Therefore, we try to explore \emph{how to convert a diffusion model into a generative classifier for improved adversarial robustness?}
+On the other hand, although adversarial training methods using data generated by diffusion models achieve excellent performance, they are usually not generalizable across different threats \citep{tramer2019adversarial, nie2022diffpure}.
+In summary, these methods leverage diffusion models to improve adversarial robustness of discriminative classifiers, but discriminative learning cannot capture the underlying structure of data distribution, making it hard to control the predictions of inputs outside the training distribution \citep{schott2019towards}.
+As a generative approach, diffusion models provide a more accurate estimation of score function (i.e., the gradient of log-density at the data point) across the entire data space \citep{song2019generative,song2020score_diffusion_sde}, which also have the potential to provide accurate class probabilities.
+Therefore, we devote to exploring \emph{how to convert a diffusion model into a generative classifier for improved adversarial robustness?}